 From 2007 to 2019, the number of DNP programs increased by 800%.
 That means if you’re a prospective student eager to earn the terminal degree in nursing practice, you’ll have access to more academic options than ever before.
 Find out more about the DNP degree path and how it can help you prepare for a career in nursing.

-What is a DNP degree?
+What is an online DNP degree?

 According to the American Association of Colleges of Nursing (AACN), “The DNP is designed for nurses seeking a terminal degree in nursing practice and offers an alternative to research-focused doctoral programs.”